 Paraphrasing

 Paraphrasing is another way of repeating back what your client said back to them but in your own words.
-For example, if they say their boss is annoying, you can say “so what I’m hearing is that you feel upset about the criticism your boss has been giving you.”
-When you use paraphrasing, be careful not to make assumptions about the person or the situation but simply state the facts from a neutral point of view.
+For example, if they say their boss is annoying, you can say, “so what I’m hearing is that you feel upset about the criticism your boss has been giving you.”
+When paraphrasing, be careful not to make assumptions about the person or the situation but simply state the facts from a neutral point of view.

 Summarizing